ckgxrg-salt/DMIAE/README.md

 ### Properties
 Set properties of the script with the *#* prefix.
+Properties contain information other than content of the script.
 Properties are case-insensitive.
 A property is a key-value pair, key and value is separated with a comma(,).
 For example, the background of the generated slideshow can be set.
 *[]* is used to limit the property in a domain.
 ```
-#sublineFormat: 0, 1	//OK
+#name: LB	//OK
 ```

 ### Property Domains
-Each property has its own domain, so it is only effective under certain conditions.
+Some properties have their own domain, so it is only effective under certain conditions.
 Property domains are in the form *`#[key = value, key = value, ...] property`*.
 A property will be applied when all of the assertions are satisfied.
 By default, all properties have the domain *`[true = true]`*.